 - Management and maintenance of seminar broadcast system.

-computer technicians of IFISC are Rubén Tolosa, Antònia Tugores, Eduard Solivellas, and Jonathan Ferrer.
+The computer technicians of IFISC are Rubén Tolosa, Antònia Tugores, Eduard Solivellas, and Jonathan Ferrer.

 Our computational resources include:

-- Backup server: with 72 TB of raw storage capacity powered by ZFS with and used to back up home directories, the data repository, operating systems and configurations, and laptops user’s data.
+- Data backup server: with 104 TB of raw storage capacity powered by ZFS with and used to back up home directories, the data repository, operating systems and configurations, and laptops user’s data.

-- Computational servers: Two servers with 256GB of RAM, one with 32 cores and the other with 20, used for memory intensive scientific calculations.
+- Computational server: with 32 cores and 512GB of RAM used for memory intensive scientific calculations.